Understanding the pros and cons of Angular Development

 Because of the capability of two-way data binding inherent in the angular framework dom manipulation is the easiest in this framework.
 This is inherently not possible in a lot of js and jquery style frameworks and requires a lot of manual effort by the developer to implement all this.

-It ends up saving developer time, effort, easing code complexity and standardizes the approach to manipulate views.
+It ends up saving developers time, effort, easing code complexity, and standardizes the approach to manipulate views.

 5. Faster Server Performance